cf73/humanity/content/collections/pages/home-page-photos.md

     content:
       -
         type: text
-        text: "Let us together orchestrate a future that works for\_all sentient beings, a future that empowers succeeding generations with increasing kindness, understanding, love, and, not least, deep respect for the enthralling and necessary variety of life on Earth.
-We can do this!"
+        text: "Let us together orchestrate a future that works for\_all sentient beings, a future that empowers succeeding generations with increasing kindness, understanding, love, and, not least, deep respect for the enthralling and necessary variety of life on Earth. "
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: '~ Team Humanity'
 featured_content:
   - 324c608c-3a56-493e-87f8-e986d6c6bc03
   - b4176ab7-67b2-40c2-b5e0-37c995d46176